xiaorui0409/TransSHAP_CF_-ExplLLM/README.md

 # **TransSHAP_CF - ExpLLM**

 ## **1. Background**
-Large Language Models (LLMs) are undeniably a prominent area of interest and have been widely applied across various domains, including healthcare and finance.
-However, challenges like hallucinations and limited reasoning abilities persist.
-To tackle these challenges, we propose **integrating TransSHAP and Counterfactual Testing** to enhance the explainability of LLM decisions and identify the critical information driving their predictions.
+Large Language Models (LLMs) are undeniably a prominent area of interest and have been widely applied across various domains, including healthcare and finance etc. We propose **integrating TransSHAP and Counterfactual Testing** to enhance the explainability of LLM decisions and identify the critical information driving their predictions.

 ---